H4HWV2011/msjarvis-public-docs/thesis/39-operational-evaluation.md

 > **Data governance policy (established March 28, 2026):** No synthetic,
 > inferred, or unverified data may be written to `local_resources` or ingested
-> into the `msjarvis_docs` ChromaDB collection.
+> into the `msallis_docs` ChromaDB collection.
 All resources must be
 > individually verified before seeding.
 Seed script: `scripts/seed_local_resources_chroma.py`.

 ```